 In English Bibles the word was traditionally left untranslated as a name of the devil:

 A!
 Lucifer, that risedest early, how fellest thou down from heaven; (Wycliffe Bible, c.
 1390)

 How art thou fallen from heaven, O Lucifer, son of the morning… (King James Version, 1611)

 Now the clock has turned back again to the early Christian understanding of these verses, and modern versions translate the word as “morning star” in both Isaiah 14 and 2 Peter 1.

-Lucifer is a Latin word meaning the “morning star” or Venus, the brightest object in the sky just before dawn.
-In fact, modern versions translate the word as “morning star”.
-The king of Babylon was very proud and imagined himself to be a god.
-He said “I will make myself like the Most High” (v14) and apparently thought of himself as being “in heaven” like Venus.
+The comparison to Venus is quite suitable; the king of Babylon was very proud and imagined himself to be a god.
+He said “I will make myself like the Most High” (Isaiah 14:14) and apparently thought of himself as being “in heaven” like Venus.
 Instead, he fell to the earth in defeat.
 Isaiah describes him as a metaphorical morning star — appearing bright and elevated, but about to plunge below the horizon and disappear.